1001Pharmacies/docker-vsftpd-s3/README.md

 # docker-vsftpd-s3

-Alpine based Dockerfile running a vsftpd server providing FTP access to an Amazon S3 bucket.
+Alpine based Dockerfile running a vsftpd server providing secure FTP access to an Amazon S3 bucket.
 This docker image can run in Amazon ECS.

 ## Usage